mtov/engsoftmoderna/en/chapter1.md

 > *Our civilization runs on software.* -- Bjarne Stroustrup

-In this initial chapter, we outline the objectives and challenges tackled in Software Engineering (Section 1.1).
+In this initial chapter, we outline the objectives and challenges addressed in Software Engineering (Section 1.1).
 We additionally provide an overview of the primary subjects investigated in this field of Computer Science (Section 1.2).
 Our goal is to provide a comprehensive understanding of the field before diving into specific topics.
-As Software Engineering is a broad domain, we also discuss the types of software systems that can make use of the principles and practices presented in this book (Section 1.3).
+As Software Engineering is a broad domain, we also discuss the types of software systems that can make benefit from principles and practices presented in this book (Section 1.3).
 This is done to avoid any misconceptions concerning the scope of our work.
 After that, we present the topics addressed